-If you embark on lessons for your child, they will inevitably need an instrument to practice on at home.
-But if little Freddie is interested in playing the piano one day, and keen to kick a football around the next, how can you be sure it’s a good investment?
+If your child begins piano lessons, they will need an instrument to practice on at home.
+But if ‘little Freddie’ is interested in playing the piano one day, and keen to kick a football around the next, how can you be sure it’s a good investment?

 Playing the piano takes time, practice and motivation.
 Thankfully, there are ways to keep youngsters interested and make learning fun and exciting.